What Is the RFTI Test?

 Covers social energy, expressive authenticity, and trust default β€” how you interact with others.

-How Does RFTI Work?
+How Does the RFTI Test Work?

 The test is simple: you'll see 15 everyday-scenario questions, each with three options.
 Pick the reaction most like you.
 Each question maps to one dimension, and your answer scores as H (high), M (medium), or L (low).